General terms and conditions

 Applicable professional and conduct rules, WWFT and GDPR

-1. MAES Notary adheres to all existing professional and conduct rules.
-An explanation of these rules can be found in the consumer brochure "Rules for Notaries and Consumers," prepared by the Royal Dutch Association of Civil-Law Notaries in consultation with the Consumers' Association and the Homeowners' Association.
-This brochure is available at www.knb.nl and can be provided by MAES Notary upon request.
+1. MAES notary adheres to all existing professional and conduct rules.
+An explanation of these rules can be found in the consumer brochure 'Rules for notaries and consumers', drawn up by the KNB in consultation with the Consumers' Association (Consumentenbond) and the Homeowners' Association (Vereniging Eigen Huis).
+This brochure can be found on www.knb.nl and can be provided by MAES notary on request.

 Article 8